 Can poetry block the school to prison pipeline?
 We think it can.

-Iconoclast is a growing community of young artists that provides unique support and encouragement for hundreds of students from five of Houston’s public schools and two juvenile detention centers.
+Iconoclast Artists is a growing community of young artists that provides unique support and encouragement for hundreds of under-served students within high schools, middle schools and juvenile detention centers.
+With classroom instruction in creative writing and expression, Iconoclast takes over core curriculum classes every week to provide academic, artistic, and social/emotional support.

 Founded in 2014 by Marlon Lizama and Matthew Russell, Iconoclast is cultivating a new imagination among the next generation of creators.
-Located primarily in the inner city, Iconoclast seeks to nurture improbable friendships that span the boundaries of race, religion, socio-economics and ethnicity, and give the art that emerges a platform.
-By coming together to write, discuss ideas, and perform, we are building a different reality for our students and our city.
+Iconoclast seeks to nurture improbable friendships that span the boundaries of race, religion, socio-economics and ethnicity, and to give the art that emerges a platform.
+By coming together to write, discuss ideas, and perform, we are building a brave space for Iconoclast's students and a new reality for our city.

 Our Program Consists of:

-Iconoclast Writing Program - The Iconoclast Writing Program takes place both during the school day in partnership with the Houston Independent School District (HISD) and after school.
-Typically a weekly course, the program nurtures the artistic and educational imagination using original writing exercises and close readings of both classic and contemporary poets.
+Iconoclast Writing Program - The Iconoclast Writing Program takes place during the school day in partnership with the Houston, Spring Branch, and Galveston Independent School Districts and after school.
+Typically a weekly course, the program nurtures artistic and educational imagination using original writing exercises and close readings of both classic and contemporary poets.

 Iconoclast Sessions - The Iconoclast Sessions are quarterly performance gatherings free and open to the public that pair an academic poet with an urban poet.
 In addition to introducing our students to a wide variety of literary expressions, Iconoclast Sessions create a context where communities that would not otherwise meet begin to build friendships.